Elrabu/LangChain_digital_auto/README.md

 # LangGraph_DigitalAuto
-A Repo for testing local digital auto with velositS
+A Repo for testing local digital auto with velositas